||2016 Slate of Board of Directors

 Gail is the President of Jackson Communications, a public relations, marketing & communications consultancy where she provides strategic communications programs, new business development, branding campaigns and fundraising for public and private companies.
 She has served as Chief Community Outreach Strategist for Martha Coakley's US Senate Campaign, as Senior Director of the United Way of Massachusetts Bay and Merrimack Valley, as Executive Director for Community Outreach and Political Affairs of the 2004 Democratic National Convention Committee (DNCC) leading state and regional political and community outreach, Director of the Ad Club Foundation providing diversity initiatives & programs to New England's Advertising and Communications Industry, as Executive Director of Communications at Roxbury Community College, Public Information Director at Action for Boston Community Development, Inc., the nation's largest and oldest anti-poverty agency, and as global communications consultant for Wang Laboratories, Inc. A staunch supporter of programs benefiting youth and young girls, Gail also serves on the boards of the Girl's Golf Program of New England, the Young Black Women’s Society of Massachusetts, and on the President’s Council for the Urban College of Boston.

-Amy Seybold Burke, a resident of Boxborough, most recently managed the successful re-election campaign of State Representative Kate Hogan.
+Amy Burke, Amy Burke –a resident of Boxborough, is a finance consultant for Maura Healey for Attorney General.
+As part of the fundraising team, Amy was instrumental in setting a record breaking number, $1.5 million, for a first-time, female, state-wide candidate in Massachusetts’ history.
+Additionally, Amy was hired by Attorney General Healey to plan, coordinate and execute her historic inauguration ceremony, which the Boston Globe called “an impressive affair”.
+Prior campaign work includes serving as campaign manager for State Representative Jennifer Benson (2010) and State Representative Kate Hogan (2012) successful re-election campaigns.
 Amy is the former Executive Director, and current Co-Chair, of the Massachusetts Government Appointment Project (MassGAP), a non-partisan coalition of women’s groups whose purpose is to increase the number of women appointed by the Governor to senior-level cabinet positions, agency heads, and selected authorities and commissions in the Commonwealth.
-In 2010, Amy worked as the Campaign Manager to successfully re-elect Representative Jennifer Benson.
-Prior to her campaign work, Amy has worked for more than 20 years as a fundraiser at Bentley University, University of Massachusetts Lowell and MIT.
-She is currently the Vice Chair of the Boxborough Democratic Town Committee and a member of the Town of Boxborough Finance Committee.
+Prior to her campaign work, Amy worked for more than 25 years as a fundraiser at Bentley University, the Waldorf School, University of Massachusetts Lowell and MIT.
+She is a member of the Town of Boxborough Finance Committee and a board member of the University Women in Leadership (UWiL) program at the University of Massachusetts Amherst.
 She received her undergraduate degree from the University of Massachusetts Amherst and her M.B.A. from Bentley University.